emdelponte/research-compendium-website/README.md

 # Overview of contents

-The root of the repository contains files that set website structure and style parameters (`.yml`, `.css`) and citations/references styel.
+The root of the repository contains files that set website structure and style parameters (`.yml`, `.css`) and citations/references style.
 There are four `.Rmd` files that access data and generates the website, which are separated according to the convention of a research compendium.

 - `index.Rmd`:
 - `data.Rmd`: